elixir-plug/plug_cowboy/README.md

 ## Contributing

-We welcome everyone to contribute to PlugCowboy and help us tackle existing issues!
+We welcome everyone to contribute to Plug.Cowboy and help us tackle existing issues!

 Use the [issue tracker][issues] for bug reports or feature requests.
 You may also start a discussion on the [mailing list][ML] or the **[#elixir-lang][IRC]** channel on [Freenode][freenode] IRC.
 Open a [pull request][pulls] when you are ready to contribute.